VarunRathore137/Quantum-Portfolio-Optimization-Demo/README.md

-# Quantum Portfolio Optimization Demo
+# The Hybrid Quantum Portfolio Optimizer

 **An Interactive Quantum-Inspired Portfolio Optimization System Using QAOA**